yingdacheng/yingdacheng.github.io/_pages/cv.md

 Work experience
 ======
+* Professor, Department of Mathematics and Affliated Faculty with CMDA program, Virginia Tech, 2023-.
-* Professor, Department of Mathematics and Department of Computational Mathematics, Science and Engineering, Michigan State University, 2021-.
+* Professor, Department of Mathematics and Department of Computational Mathematics, Science and Engineering, Michigan State University, 2021- (on leave, Aug.
+2023).
 * Associate Professor,  Department of Computational Mathematics, Science and Engineering,  Michigan State University, 2017-2021.
 * Associate Professor,  Department of Mathematics, Michigan State University, 2016-2021.
 * Assistant Professor, Department of Mathematics, Michigan State University, 2011-2016.